foss4g-perth-org/foss4g-perth-org.github.io/program.md

 ---
 layout: page
-title: Call for presentations
+title: Program
-active: presentations
+active: program
 description: We are inviting the Western Australian open geospatial and mapping community to get involved by submitting a proposal.
 ---

+## Call for presentations

 **We have not yet issued our call for presentations (check back soon to see our timeline).**